dodlido/veri_env/README.md

 ## TODO:
 1. Implement top-level-synth
-2. top-level-tb features
-   * no clock designs fail the auto-test
-   * automatic test-bench generation
+2. Add --no-coco flag to sim.py
+3. Move some of the sim.py helper functions to utils subfolder (like getlist, etc...)
+4. Add -sim-time flag to sim.py
+5. Add --high-rst flag to sim.py to use active-high resets
-2. Plant desired .vcd location in top-level-tb
+7. Plant desired .vcd location in top-level-tb
-3. Check that everything works fine with sv syntax
+8. Check that everything works fine with sv syntax